Genza999/Genza999/README.md

 :writing_hand: I write about the backend technologies I use, personal projects, and anything I find resourceful.
 Check out my <a href="https://davidkg.medium.com/">blog</a>

-:v: I like watching movies, and anime, listening to :headphones: lofi music and constantly learning/improving my skills.
+:v: I like watching movies, and anime, listening to :headphones: lofi music and constant learning or improving my skills.

 ## My Skills